Table of Contents

 So there are 3 main steps for personalizing your journal cover - the background cover itself, design elements, and putting it all together.

-First paint the background cover
+First paint the background cover if using cardboard

+I used stencils to decorate my cardboard covers.
 Below is the leafy stenciled cover background.
-First I paint the cardboard with white gesso – the primer I use all the time.
+First I paint the cardboard with white gesso - the primer I use all the time.
 Then I painted it with Twisted Citron Distress Paint.
-It’s a light, bright yellow green color that I didn’t expect to love but I do.
+It's a light, bright yellow green color that I didn't expect to love but I do.

 Next I dry brushed Mowed Lawn Distress Paint over the Twisted Citron layer.
 I followed that with a Stampers Anonymous stencil called Leafy inked with Mowed Lawn Distress Ink.
 Also I think there is some smeared Peeled Paint Distress Ink and then lightly spritzed with the Twisted Citron Distress Oxide Spray.